 Plan the best you can

-The “perfect” preschool schedule doesn't exist.
+The “perfect” preschool daily schedule doesn't exist.
 It is contingent on what works for you, your preschool set-up, and the classes you are working with.
-However, the framework of a good schedule is made with building blocks that are tried and true, and classroom management can be all the difference in making a schedule work.
+However, the framework of a good preschool schedule is made with building blocks that are tried and true, and classroom management can be all the difference in making a schedule work.

 The routine you build with your preschoolers isn't just what order you do activities in; it is also about behavioral expectations and how you can set up your day to support each child.
-Your schedule lays the groundwork for all of the learning and development that occurs each day, so getting it right is essential for a functioning classroom.
+Your daily preschool schedule lays the groundwork for all of the learning and development that occurs each day, so getting it right is essential for a functioning classroom.